 If the request to move away occurs before there are final custody orders in your case, then the court uses only the best interest analysis and neither party has to prove detriment.
 In addition to the usual factors the court looks at to determine what is in the best interest of the children, in a move away case, the court must consider the effects that relocation will have on the health, safety and welfare of the children.

 Having a family law attorney experienced in move away cases is important, both in negotiations and deciding what information to present to the court.

-The Law Office of Kim Roberts, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Lake Elsinore, Winchester, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
+Roberts & Zatlin Family Law, located in Murrieta, serves clients in Temecula, Menifee, Hemet, Sun City, Lake Elsinore, Winchester, Wildomar, Riverside, San Bernardino, Orange County, Vista, San Diego, and throughout the Inland Valley.
 We invite you to contact us to schedule a consultation to discuss your legal needs.
 We look forward to working with you.